-- You will apply the fundamental concepts of the plate tectonics theory to understand how geologic processes shape the ocean basins and influence ocean circulation. - You will describe and discuss the distribution of marine sediments and their role in recording the evolution of Earth's climate and life. - You will examine the various biogeochemical processes that operate in the ocean basins. - You will apply the scientific method to analyze and interpret geologic data to understand how the earth has evolved over time. - You will analyze and critique research articles that discuss the oceanic lithosphere, marine biogeochemical cycles, sea level changes and paleoceanography.
+- apply the fundamental concepts of the plate tectonics theory to explain how geologic processes shape the ocean basins, and influence the formation and evolution of the oceanic lithosphere. - describe the origin, nature and distribution of marine sediments - identify and describe various biogeochemical processes that operate in the ocean basins. - analyze and interpret geologic data to identify the major paleoceanographic and climatic changes that Earth has experienced over time.